Why New York City's Foodies Groan Every Time Restaurant Week Rolls Around

-New York Restaurant Week officially kicks off today — much to the chagrin of NYC foodies.
+New York Restaurant Week has officially kicked off — much to the chagrin of NYC foodies.

-For the uninitiated, Restaurant Week is when hundreds of establishments, from fine dining standbys to hip new eateries, offer special prix fixe lunches and dinners for $US25 and $US38, respectively.
-The event actually runs three Weeks, through March 7.
+For the uninitiated, Restaurant Week is when hundreds of establishments, from fine dining standbys to hip new eateries, offer special prix fixe lunches and dinners for $25 and $38, respectively.
+The event actually runs four weeks, through August 16th.

 Restaurant Week was started in 1992 by Tim Zagat and Joe Baum, and has become a massive hit in the past 21 years.
-Nearly 300 restaurants across the city are participating this winter.
+More than 300 restaurants across the city are participating this season.

-There are a few places out there where the special prix fixe is as good a deal as the regular menu.
+There are a few places out there where the special prix fixe is as good a deal as the regular menu (here are a few restaurants that are worth checking out).
 But by and large, foodies groan when the bi-annual event rolls around.

 It’s Bad For Customers